Once upon a time ...|

 live with that.
 I could also live with the seasonal allergies just like I had

 for over 30 years.
-The doctor believed that once all of the seasonal air
+The doctor believed that once all of the

 would drop and take the pressure off of my eyes.
 About four months later it came

 true, those crazy spots just seemed to have gone away.
 I was relieved that

 it was just my allergies.

 Now it was the middle of 1999 and it was a typical hot and humid Texas summer,

 just like it always is.
 I was adding a workshop onto our home and I was doing

 the roofing by myself.
 Remodeling was a normal activity for me, except roofing